-ATSD implements Role Based Access Control (RBAC) to restrict user access to protected information.
+ATSD implements roles and permissions to authorize access to protected information.

 Role Based Access Control

 Authenticated users are allowed to access protected resources based on their role.
-The role specifies which URLs and HTTP methods the user can access.
-Each user can be assigned multiple roles.
+The role determines which URLs the user can request.
+Each user can be granted multiple roles.

 | ||Query Data API to read series, properties, messages, and alerts from the database.|